 - Numbness from the anesthetic should wear off in a few hours.

 - Your doctor or nurse will ask about your pain as you recover.
-He or she will adjust your medicine as necessary.
+They will adjust your medicine as needed.

 - You won't be allowed to walk until it is safe for you to do so.

 For minor surgeries, you may go home the same day.
 For other surgeries, you may stay in the hospital.